google/applied-computing-series/ac1/_sources/regression_and_line_of_best_fit/interpreting_slope.rst

    :align: center
    :alt: Annotated scatterplot showing the change in y is 11895 while the change in x is 100.

-You can use incorporate this change into the equation for slope:
+You can incorporate this change into the equation for slope:

 .. math::
    \frac{\text{change in median earnings}}{\text{change in median SAT math